What you need to know about SSL Certificates:

 What is a SSL Certificate?

-- With an unsecured HTTP connection, third-parties can snoop on any traffic passing between your reader’s browser and your web server.
-Obviously, this is a huge issue if you’re passing sensitive information like credit card numbers.
+- With an unsecured HTTP connection, third-parties can snoop on traffic between your visitor’s browser and your web server, which is a serious risk for any data in transit.

 Why Do You Need an SSL Certificate?